 These 12-point crampons are designed for general mountaineering and glacier travel, and they are manufactured from tough, durable Chromoly steel.
 They also come with a convenient storage carry case that ensures the spikes don’t tangle with your other gear.

-The nylon binding system and straps of these crampons are easy to fasten on a variety of boots, ranging from heavy-duty hiking boots to your winter mountain boots, and lighter snow boots.
+The nylon binding system and straps of these crampons are easy to fasten on a variety of boots, ranging from heavy-duty hiking shoes and boots to your winter mountain boots, and lighter snow boots.
 The dual-point configuration has 10 additional points for traction on angled climbs.

 These crampons are a great asset when you’re climbing across snow and ice or steep terrain with 45-degree inclines.
 They also have a dynamic anti-bot feature that prevents snow from balling up under your feet or sticking.
 They’re on the heavy side, weighing in at 948 grams, but they are very tough and durable.
 They are equipped with a long-lasting thermoplastic heel that makes them an excellent choice for recreational hikers and mountaineers.